 On the right of this bas-relief there is a stone engraving of Serse in characters and in ancient Persian.
 The palace of Dario, south-west of the Abadana, is one of the first buildings built on the terrace of Takht-e Jamshid and in one of the inscriptions it is called the Tachara palace.

 This was built on a higher floor than the floor of the Aptana and its adjacent courtyard and has 12 columns.
 The entrances of this room are decorated with bas-reliefs by King Darius and his dignitaries and above the king's head a trilingual inscription was engraved and in three scriptures, Elamita, Persian ancient and Akkadian saying: "Darius the great king, the king of kings, the king of the peoples, son of Istaspe, the Achaemenid who made Tachara ".

 In this building there are also other bas-reliefs showing servants while carrying animals and crockery with food.
 The walls of the building are very bright and this has meant that it was also called the hall of mirrors.

 Experts are convinced that, since this building was among those few structures that after the destruction of Takht-e Jamshid was still evident, on its walls were inscriptions inscribed by Shapur II sasanide and Azadaldouleh Deilami.

 Here there are also epigraphs in ancient Persian that testify the completion of the building at the time of Xerxes and additions to the era of Artaxerxes III.
 It is also believed that to the south of the palace of Darius there was a garden.

-An empty space east of Dario's palace the size of 52 × 32 meters has been called "G" palace.
+An empty space east of Dario's palace measuring 52 × 32 meters was called palace “G”.
 This building, of which very little remains today, was probably built at the time of Xerxes and Artaxerxes I.